-Next find the Data tab; it will be empty except for some text.
+Next find the Data tab; it will be empty except for a single line of text.
 Do Edit/Add powder histograms; a dialog box will appear

-Select the only choice and press OK; the desired data set will be added to this phase for analysis.
+Select either choice; the desired data set will be added to this phase for analysis.
 The data tab now shows the new data set.

 This completes the Pawley refinement setup; be careful that you didn’t skip a step as it might not work correctly if you did.

 To start the refinement, do Calculate/Refine on the main GSAS-II data tree window.
 Before it begins a backup of the project file is made; the name will be sucrose.bck0.gpx.
 It can be used to recover from a bad refinement.
 A progress dialog box will appear showing the residual as the refinement proceeds.
-Notice that there was a singular matrix warning on the console window and perhaps the last reflection (781) was removed from the refinement because it was off the end of the used part of the pattern.
+Notice that there was a singular matrix warning on the console window and the last reflection (781) was removed from the refinement because it was off the end of the used part of the pattern.
 This is the GSAS-II singular matrix recovery mechanism; you can go to the Pawley reflections tab and uncheck the last reflection.
 Then repeat Calculate/Refine to make sure it has essentially minimized.
-My refinement completed with Rwp ~25% (NB: here and after succeeding refinements your Rwp values may be slightly different from what I show here); a dialog box appears asking if you wish to load the result.
+My refinement completed with Rwp ~26.3%; a dialog box appears asking if you wish to load the result.
 Press OK.
 To see the plot select the PWDR line in the GSAS-II data tree (I’ve adjusted the width and height).